Dapize-Mo/boilerfuel-calorie-tracker/MANUAL_TEST_INSTRUCTIONS.md

 - 500 errors = Server/database issues
 - 404 errors = Wrong URL or deployment issues
-- Connection timeouts = Railway deployment not running
+- Connection timeouts = Backend deployment not running

 ## Troubleshooting

 - If `/init-db` returns "already initialized", that's normal on subsequent calls
 - If `/api/foods` returns `[]` (empty array), run `/init-db` first
-- Check Railway logs for detailed error information
+- Check your hosting provider's logs for detailed error information

-Replace `{YOUR_URL}` with your actual Railway URL and test each endpoint!
+Replace `{YOUR_URL}` with your actual backend URL and test each endpoint!